JulianKarrer/stoked2d/docs/week1a.md

 - Why did the test for the spiky kernel fail?
 - Why do the stable parameters differ so wildly from kernel to kernel?
 - Why did not producing a compact filled cell list improve neighbour search performance? (size of the system?)
+- How can energy conservation accurately be tracked?